dsms5270/dsms5270/README.md

 - 🌱 I’m currently learning data science with SQL, R and Python

-- (2019.6-2021.2) Working as a platform operation manager and business planner for about 2 years
+- :computer: (2019.6-2021.2) Working as a platform operation manager and business planner for about 2 years

 <html>